-The data that will be used are a subset of the races2000 data set that is in the DAAG package.
-To make the data available, do the following:
+The example will use the hills2000 data set that is in the DAAG package.
 The row names store the names of the hillraces.
-I have recently discovered that for the Caerketton race, where the time seems anomalously small, dist should probably be 1.5mi not 2.5mi.
+For the Caerketton race, where the time seems anomalously small, dist should probably be 1.5mi not 2.5mi.
 The safest option may be to omit this point.
-For later reference, note the row number: